Shalafi01/c-SystemV-Tris/README.md

-# c-SystemV-Tris: Multiplayer Tic-Tac-Toe with Shared Memory and Semaphores
+# c-SystemV-Tris: Tris game with Shared Memory and Semaphores

 ## Description